rednokay/simpleDrive/README.md

 # simpleDrive

-## Important

-This project is no longer developed as my Master’s Thesis moved towards Matlab/Simulink.

 ## The Project

-This is an educational focused package for simulating and visualizing electric drives and will at some point hopefully include controller, converter and machine.
+This is an education-focused Python library focused on visualizing various PMSM control principles.

 The project is currently very much work in progress and is being developed alongsite my Master's thesis.

+## Currently Capable Of

+Nothing, just started a soft reset of the project.

-## License
+## TODO

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Space-Vector Modulation
+- Overmodulation
+- Six-step operation
+- Field-oriented control/current vector control